finkelshtein/SunflowersWales/content/fundraising/september-2023 Sport for Ukraine/index.md

 <!--more-->

-<a href="https://www.facebook.com/anna.farrell.50" target="_blank">Anna Farrell</a> and <a href="https://www.facebook.com/profile.php?id=100011238180945" target="_blank">Serg Nilov</a> took part in famous triathlon: Hever Castle Race Series – 1.5&nbsp;km of swimming, 5&nbsp;km of running, 40&nbsp;km of cycling!
+<a href="https://www.facebook.com/anna.farrell.50" target="_blank" rel="noopener noreferrer">Anna Farrell</a> and <a href="https://www.facebook.com/profile.php?id=100011238180945" target="_blank" rel="noopener noreferrer">Serg Nilov</a> took part in famous triathlon: Hever Castle Race Series – 1.5&nbsp;km of swimming, 5&nbsp;km of running, 40&nbsp;km of cycling!
 They've done it amazingly!!!
-They are happy with their results and with the support they received in the fundraising at <a href="https://www.justgiving.com/crowdfunding/Triathlon-for-SunflowersWales" target="_blank">Justgiving</a> – over £1000!
+They are happy with their results and with the support they received in the fundraising at <a href="https://www.justgiving.com/crowdfunding/Triathlon-for-SunflowersWales" target="_blank" rel="noopener noreferrer">Justgiving</a> – over £1000!

-<a href="https://www.facebook.com/sofiya.abramchukhussey" target="_blank">Sofiya Abramchuk-Hussey</a> run Swansea Bay 10km marathon despite really bad weather.
+<a href="https://www.facebook.com/sofiya.abramchukhussey" target="_blank" rel="noopener noreferrer">Sofiya Abramchuk-Hussey</a> run Swansea Bay 10km marathon despite really bad weather.
 With smile, full of energy, supported by family and friends!
-Her fundraising at <a href="https://www.crowdfunder.co.uk/p/aid-to-ukraine-by-sunflowers-wales" target="_blank">Crowdfunder</a> achieved £400 so far.
+Her fundraising at <a href="https://www.crowdfunder.co.uk/p/aid-to-ukraine-by-sunflowers-wales" target="_blank" rel="noopener noreferrer">Crowdfunder</a> achieved £400 so far.

 The money will be used to buy tourniquets, haemostatic dressings, and other crucial life-saving medical supplies for Ukrainian paramedics.